Postdoctoral Research Program

 d) Developmental work leading to the issue of patents, copyrights, or the creation of improved varieties, functions, or designs, and/or recognition by the professional community of the research environment.

-*Additional experience criteria may be added based on the position being staffed.
+*Additional essential, asset or experience criteria may be added based on the position being staffing

 The following will be applied / assessed at a later date (essential for the job)